 One of the hottest young names in commercial real estate, Sean Lieb has developed a sterling reputation for his keen savvy as it relates to shopping centers and investment opportunities from single-tenant net leased assets and value-add investments.
-The current Vice President of SRS Real Estate Partners has a total of over 150 lease and sale transactions in the last four years and without question a name to watch in his field.
+The Senior Vice President at LevRose Commercial Real Estate has a total of over 150 lease and sale transactions in the last four years and without question a name to watch in his field.

 For anyone who has been tracking Lieb’s career, his ascent should come as no surprise as real estate is steeped in his bloodline.
 Sean Lieb has been immersed in the world of buying and selling properties since he was a child.
 His father has been number one in residential sales at HomeSmart International over the last decade, and his uncle was the reigning “Infill King” of Phoenix Metro land assemblage and apartment brokers, so It seemed only right that the younger Lieb would follow in their footsteps…but he needed to do it his way.

 A former state champ at Brophy College Preparatory, Lieb carried his football talents as a wide receiver to both the University of Colorado Boulder and the University of Arizona, where he went on to obtain a BA in Regional Development.
 While in college, Lieb mastered the art of networking and marketing and would go on to do promotional work for Warner Bros. and Sony Pictures.

 “I discovered early on that I had a knack for connecting people and really started to learn the value of interpersonal communication,” Lieb says, “I saw that entertainment was an exciting industry, but I knew that it wasn’t where I wanted to be long-term.”